strumerlz/kottans-frontend/README.md

  Using CLI for managing print jobs surprised me.
 I'm too used to use GUI for that purpose) As for HTTP part, I was surprised that I need to have some networking basics knowledge to attain full understanding of these articles.
  I thought  they were for complete beginners.
  What does "HTTP doesn't keep state" actually mean?
 What is TCP/IP port?
-So I've searched answers for my questions, and now I know what is OSI model, how TCP/IP is used as transport and how Internet really works (in general) :) And what is HTTP, of course.
+So I've searched the answers to my questions, and now I know what is OSI model, how TCP/IP is used as transport and how the Internet really works (in general) :) And what is HTTP, of course.

  ### What I'm going to use in future:
  I will use CLI commands for manipulating files and directories, no doubt.
  And I'm going to take courses that are listed in "Optional" and "Extra materials" sections in future.

 </details>